Gurjaradesha

-Gurjaradesa, (lit.
-'Gurjara country', or Gurjaratra) is a historical region in India comprising southern Rajasthan and northern Gujarat during the period of 6th–12th century CE.
-The predominant power of the region, Gurjara Pratihara, eventually controlled a major part of North India centered at Kannauj.
-The current Indian state of Gujarat derives its name from the ancient Gurjaratra.
+Gurjaradesa (lit.
+'Gurjara country'), or Gurjaratra, was a historical region in western India comprising southern Rajasthan and northern Gujarat during the period of 6th–12th century CE.
+The predominant power of the region, Gurjara-Pratihara, eventually controlled a major part of north India centered at Kannauj.
+The current Indian state of Gujarat derives its name from Gurjaratra.

+Name

+It is believed that the region derived its name from the Gurjars.
+The term Gurjara also denoted any residents of Gurjaradesha who were all referred to as Gurjaras and differentiated from neighbouring peoples like Saindhavas (people of Sindh), Latas (people of Lata in southern Gujarat) and Malavas (people of Malwa).